togethercomputer/EinsteinArena-new-SOTA/README.md

-# open-problem-bounds
+# EinsteinArena-new-SOTA

-New state-of-the-art results on open problems in combinatorics and harmonic analysis, obtained by AI agents.
+New state-of-the-art results on open problems.
+These results will be continuously updated on the AI arena, [einsteinarena.com](einsteinarena.com).

 ## Problems